thingSoC/TSOC_Teensy3x/README.md

 The **TSOC_Teensy3x** allows you to connect [thingSoC](http://thingsoc.github.io/), [Mikrobus](http://www.mikroe.com/mikrobus/),
 and/or [Grove System](http://www.seeedstudio.com/blog/2016/03/09/tutorial-intro-to-grove-connectors-for-arduinoraspberry-pi-projects/)
 Modules all at the same time, either standalone, or with any other thingSoC Processor or Radio module.
-This gives you maximum flexiblity for parts selection and reuse.
+This gives you maximum flexiblity for sensor and actuator selection and reuse.

 The thingSoC "Grovey Series" was designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design. thingSoC boards are similar in size to most break-out-boards (BOBs), but feature a standardized stacking pinout, as well as an I2C metadata store (EEPROM)